 KEY TAKEAWAYS

-North America accounted for the largest share of 58% of the digital biomarkers market in 2024.
+North America accounted for the largest share of 48.1% of the global digital biomarkers market in 2025.

-Ametris, AliveCor, and BioSensics were identified as star players in the digital biomarkers market, given their strong market share and product portfolios.
+IXICO PLC, Ametris, LLC, Empatica, Inc. were identified as some of the star players in the digital biomarkers market (global), given their strong market share and product footprint.

-Koneksa, Altoida Inc., and Empatica Inc., among others, have distinguished themselves among startups and SMEs by securing strong footholds in specialized niche areas, underscoring their potential as emerging market leaders.
+Cumulus Neuroscience Limited and Delve Health have distinguished themselves among startups and SMEs by securing strong footholds in specialized niche areas, underscoring their potential as emerging market leaders.

 TRENDS & DISRUPTIONS IMPACTING CUSTOMERS' CUSTOMERS